-Stefanie Spear is founder, CEO and editor-in-chief of EcoWatch.
+Stefanie Spear is founder, CEO and board member of EcoWatch.
 She has been publishing environmental news for more 23 years.
 Spear works to unite the voices of the grassroots environmental movement and mobilize millions of people to engage in democracy to protect human health and the environment.
 She seeks to motivate individuals to become engaged in their community, adopt sustainable practices and support strong environmental policy.

 Spear is president of Expedite Renewable Energy, a company that develops solar and wind projects in Ohio and helps companies through the many steps of investing in renewable energy.
 She works on energy policy on the local, state and federal level to help transition the U.S. to relying on cleaner, renewable sources of power.

 Spear chairs the Renewable Energy Committee for Sustainable Cleveland 2019 and is on the advisory board for Lake Erie Waterkeeper and GreenCityBlueLake Institute.

 France moved one step closer this weekend to banning short-haul flights in an attempt to fight the climate crisis.

 - Could a Tax on International Travel Fund a Country's Response to ... ›

 - Most People in the UK Back Limits on Flying to Tackle Climate Crisis ... ›

 - To Fly or Not to Fly?
 The Environmental Cost of Air Travel - EcoWatch ›

 Four gray whales have washed up dead near San Francisco within nine days, and at least one cause of death has been attributed to a ship strike.